jepusto/SingleCaseES/README.md

 -   Within-case standardized mean difference
 -   Log response ratio
+-   The gradual effects model, which can be used to estimate log response ratios in the presence of time trends during treatment and return-to-baseline phases.

-The package also includes a graphical user interface (designed using [Shiny](https://shiny.rstudio.com/)) for interactive use.
-The GUI is also available [as a web app](jepusto.shinyapps.io/SCD-effect-sizes), hosted through [shinyapps.io](https://www.shinyapps.io/).
-However, the web app should only be used for demonstration purposes.
+The package also includes two graphical user interfaces (designed using [Shiny](https://shiny.rstudio.com/)) for interactive use, both of which are also available as web apps hosted through [shinyapps.io](https://www.shinyapps.io/):

+-   `SCD_effect_sizes()` opens an interactive calculator for the basic non-overlap indices and parametric effect sizes.
+It is also available at <https://jepusto.shinyapps.io/SCD-effect-sizes>
+-   `shine_gem_scd()` opens an interactive calculator for the gradual effects model.
+It is also available at

+***Please note that the web apps should only be used for demonstration purposes***.
 For research purposes, please install the R package and run the GUI through Rstudio.

 Installation
 ============